 Justice said in a virtual press briefing Monday morning there were no known deaths or injuries from the flooding.
 There were, however, nearly 20 home and car rescues by the local swiftwater rescue team.

 Not A First-Time Flood

-“With oil, you know, it travels because it attaches to mud and, you know, right now, it's mud and sand everywhere, so, it's hard to tell exactly what the people right now are walking in,” Coffman said of the flood damage Sunday night.
+“With oil, it travels because it attaches to mud.
+Right now, it's mud and sand everywhere, so it's hard to tell exactly what the people right now are walking in,” Coffman said of the flood damage Sunday night.

 Coffman’s home also flooded several feet high Sunday night, but she said it wasn’t as devastating as the flood in 2001, when she lost her first home and all of her possessions.

-“You work so hard, you know, it's a poor community anyway, and you work to try to have things, and then you know, something like that can be gone within 30 minutes,” she said.
+“You work so hard.
+It's a poor community anyway, and you work to try to have things, and then, something like that can be gone within 30 minutes,” she said.

-In addition to the oil, and the expensive loss of having to repair one’s home, or find a new one, Coffman said flooding tends to discharge raw sewage, too.
+In addition to the oil, and the expensive loss of having to repair one’s home or find a new one, Coffman said flooding also tends to free up raw sewage.

 “And so that now is in our homes,” she said.
-“And so, you know, people are trying to figure out how to clean up their home.
-You know, you take the risk of getting Hepatitis A.”
+“People are trying to figure out how to clean up their home.
+You take the risk of getting Hepatitis A.”